-Relationship Counselling in Downtown Vancouver, BC
+Relationship Counselling in Downtown Vancouver

 By Katherine Young, M.Ed, Registered Clinical Counsellor, Vancouver, BC.

 “Entering any relationship requires a transformation of the self.” –Mihalyi Csikszentmihalyi

 Relationships trigger our hurt and stuck spots.
 Relationship turmoil where our oldest wounds are repeatedly exposed is is a very painful experience associated with psychological pain and distress.

 However, relationships can be our greatest teachers.
 Relationship counselling offers an invaluable opportunity to investigate unhealed wounds and undeveloped parts.
 Nothing reveals what needs to be worked on as well as repeated interactions with those who know us well.

 Human beings are emotionally and physically built to bond.
 In fact we bond so easily and so much with others, particularly when we are sexually involved that a great deal of effective relationship becomes about struggling to hold on to one’s autonomy and independence while still staying close and connected to our loved one.

 This is the dance of relationship, staying close while remaining distinctly ourselves.
 The problem is many people, and all of us at times, use unhealthy ways of establishing closeness and also of establishing individuality.

 Afraid of losing closeness, we attempt to control our partner; afraid of being engulfed by them we distance, withdraw and coldly shut them out.